Frequently Asked Questions

 Once you receive an SSN, you must complete Form I-9 with the Office of Student Financial Services before you may begin working.
 You should bring your Social Security card, passport and all visa documents with you to complete Form I-9.

 In order to comply with the Immigration Reform and Control Act, all students who intend to work on campus will be required to present identification to the Office of Student Financial Services that satisfies the requirements of Form I-9 (Employer Eligibility Verification) prior to beginning employment.
-Students must show one document from List A or one document from List B and one document from List C. Please refer to the Immigration Reform and Control Act of 1986 section of the Student Employment Handbook for more details.
+Students must show one document from List A or one document from List B and one document from List C. Please refer to the form I9 for a complete list of acceptible documents.
 Common documents include:

 |List A||List B||List C|

 |Unexpired U.S. Passport||State-issued driver's license or ID card with photo or identifying information||Original Social Security Card|

 |Unexpired foreign passport with I-551 stamp or attached INS Form I-94 indicating unexpired employment authorization||U.S. Military card||Original Birth Certificate with seal or other certification|

 |Alien Registration Card with photo||University ID card with photo||Unexpired INS Employment Authorization document|